sissaschool/sportran/examples/example_commandline_NaCl/README.md

 -----------------------------------------------------
 ```

 The program outputs raw data and some pdf plots.
-In this example the output files have a name that starts with "output".
+In this example the output files are called `output.*`.